cbr600f4/garmin2mapify/README.md

 - Install the app from the [Connect IQ Store](https://apps.garmin.com/en-US/)
 - [How to Access the Settings of Downloaded Connect IQ Content Using the Garmin Connect App](https://support.garmin.com/en-US/?faq=SPo0TFvhQO04O36Y5TYRh5)

+- On your Garmin device, use a press of the Menu button to select between Manual and Automatic mode.
+    - Manual mode: You need to press the Select button on your watch for your current sensor data and location to be sent to Mapify
+    - Automatic mode: Wacth sensor data and location is automatically sent to Mapify regularly, using the time interval configured in the Application Settings in the Garmin Connect app (default is 3600 seconds).